DasIstTobias/timeline/README.md

 # <img src="backend/static/favicon.ico" alt="Timeline Logo" width="32" height="32" style="vertical-align: middle;"> Timeline

-Timeline is a secure personal timeline application for documenting and managing life events with client-side encryption.
+This is a secure personal timeline application for documenting and managing life events with client-side zero-knowledge encryption.

 ## Features

 ### Security
-- Client-side zero-knowledge encryption
+- Client-side zero-knowledge encryption with AES-GCM-256
 - All data encrypted in the browser before transmission
-- Passwords hashed with bcrypt
+- Salted passwords hashed with bcrypt
 - Session-based authentication
 - Optional two-factor authentication (2FA)

 ### Event Management
 - Create events with title, description, and timestamp
-- Live timers showing elapsed time since each event
+- Live timers show how much time passed since each event
 - Custom or current timestamps for events
-- Delete individual events
-- Colour-coded tags for organisation and filtering
+- USe labels for organisation and filtering

 ### Timeline Interface
 - Chronological vertical timeline display
 - Real-time search across event content
-- Filter events by tags
 - Time separators (daily, weekly, monthly, yearly)
 - Responsive design for all devices

 ### Personalisation
-- Display name and profile picture
+- Display custom name and profile picture
+- Set a display-name which is zero-knowledge encrypted next to your login-name
 - Theme selection (light, dark, system preference)
 - Customisable accent colour
 - Time format (12-hour or 24-hour)